-While I spent far more time on the back seam than I had expected to, it was well worth the effort.
+While I spent far more time on that particular seam than I had expected to, it was well worth the effort.

 Last Friday, I had finished all of the crochet and woven in all of the ends.
 I was certain that I was just minutes away from completing it and had high hopes that I would be able to post a picture of the cap in all of its completed glory along with my week in review.

 Instead, after nearly an hour of fiddling with as many ways to join the seam as I could think of, I set it aside.
 Then, after dark, while I was walking my dog, I thought of another way to approach the joining that I thought might result in a seam I could more easily live with, and after nearly 90 minutes seaming and frogging and seaming and frogging, I finally had it done, and I was able to take some photos just before my son and I headed out for his late afternoon trumpet lesson.

 Here is a view of the back with the brim down and the seam that bedeviled me in the center:

 as well as a view of the back with the brim turned up: